Programme overview

 Development Studies

-three students seating in the park
+Three ISS students sitting in the park and chatting

 What the programme entails